Digimon has several especially heinous villains.

-Lucemon, a fallen angel Digimon with a Messiah complex, and the series' ultimate Big Bad.
+- Lucemon is a fallen angel Digimon with a Messiah complex.
 In his own warped, self righteous mind, Lucemon thinks that the Digital World has gone rotten and wants to tear it apart bit by bit, bringing about the loss of much data and the deaths of countless Digimon, all so he can rebuild it in his image.
 He describes as a utopia where every Digimon that lives is stripped of their free will and free thought with Lucemon as their shepherd.
 In reality, what he intends to create is a Hell in Digi-world, where all Digimon are slaves and the only one who will be happy is him.
 To do this, he corrupted Cherubimon and made him the villain for most of the series.
 He then used his two Royal Knight followers to erase data from the Digital World, and once he was free, he disposed of said followers just to power himself up.
 He gets even worse when the Digi-egg containing his darker side turns into Satan Mode, a being filled with nothing but darkness and malice.
 In this form, he attempts to claim the human world as well.
-Not to mention all the various tortures he inflicts on the good guys purely For the Evulz.
+He also uses various methods to torture the good guys purely For the Evulz.
 Lucemon was, in the end, completely insane and never thoughtful of the lives of others: only himself, his pride, and his hatred towards the Digital World's existence that was not up to his standards.